 As noted above, in its compensation process, the Compensation Committee considers whether the Company's executive compensation and benefits program are aligned with the long-term interests of the Company's stockholders.
-In that respect, as part of its on-going review of the Company's executive compensation program, the Compensation Committee considered the affirmative stockholder "say on pay" vote at the Company's prior annual meeting of stockholders and determined that the Company's executive compensation philosophy, compensation objectives and compensation elements continued to be appropriate and did not make any changes to the Company's executive compensation program in response to such stockholder vote.
+In that respect, as part of its on-going review of the Company's executive compensation program, the Compensation Committee considered the affirmative stockholder "say on pay" vote at the Company's prior annual meeting of stockholders and determined that the Company's executive compensation program in response to such stockholder vote.